SEC wrestles with Internet age in Netflix case

 "To consider a press release to be a more public venue than a Facebook or Twitter account where someone is followed by hundreds of thousands of people, including the press themselves, is simply untrue," Musk said in an email.

-(Reporting By Aruna Viswanatha and Sarah N. Lynch in Washington, with additional reporting by Alistair Barr in San Francisco, Ronald Grover and Nichola Groom in Los Angeles; Editing by Karey Wutkowski and Tim Dobbyn)
+(Reporting By Aruna Viswanatha and Sarah N. Lynch in Washington; Additional reporting by Alistair Barr, Ronald Grover and Nichola Groom; Editing by Karey Wutkowski and Tim Dobbyn)